-In case the of an alleged violation of this Policy or adopted planning group bylaws by a recognized community planning group as a whole or multiple members of the planning group, the violation shall be forwarded in writing to the City for investigation by the Mayor's office.
-The City will engage in a dialogue with the planning group, determining the validity of the complaint, and seeking resolution of the issue or dispute.
+In the case the of an alleged violation of this Policy or adopted planning group bylaws by a recognized community planning group as a whole, or by multiple members of the planning group, the violation shall be forwarded in writing to the City for investigation by the Mayor's office.
+The City will engage in a dialogue with the community planning group, to determinedetermining the validity of the complaint, and seeking resolution of the issue or dispute.

-If a violation against a recognized community planning group as a whole is proven and there is a failure of the planning group to take corrective action, the planning group will forfeit its rights to represent its community as a community planning group recognized under Council Policy 600-24.
+If a violation against a recognized community planning group as a whole is proven and there is a failure of the planning group to take corrective action, the community planning group will forfeit its rights to represent its community as a community planning group recognized under Council Policy 600-24.
 Such a determination resulting in the forfeiture of a seated group's rights to represent its community shall be based on a recommendation by the Mayor's office to the City Council.

-A planning group shall not forfeit its recognized status until there is an action by the City Council to remove the status.
+A community planning group shall not forfeit its recognized status until there is an action by the City Council to remove the status.
 The City Council may also prescribe conditions under which official recognition will be reinstated.

-A planning group found to be out of compliance with the provisions of Council Policy 600-24 that are not subject to the Brown Act or with its adopted bylaws risks loss of indemnification [legal protection and representation] pursuant to Ordinance No. O-17086 NS.
+A community planning group found to be out of compliance with the provisions of Council Policy 600-24 that are not subject to the Brown Act or with its adopted bylaws risks loss of indemnification [legal protection and representation] pursuant to Ordinance No. O-1988317086 NS and any future amendments thereto.